 Canucks defenseman Edler sidelined by a concussion

-WASHINGTON (AP) — Vancouver Canucks defenseman Alexander Edler has a concussion and will be out at least a week after a scary fall Monday night in Philadelphia.
+WASHINGTON (AP) — Vancouver Canucks defenseman Alexander Edler avoided long-term injury from hitting his head on the ice but will be out at least a week with a concussion.

-Coach Travis Green says Edler needed stitches but did not have any facial fractures after going to the ice head-first during a 2-1 loss and being wheeled off on a stretcher.
-Green said before Tuesday’s game at Washington that Edler was released from the hospital and returning to Vancouver.
+Coach Travis Green said Tuesday that X-rays revealed no facial fractures.
+Edler was released from the hospital and headed back to Vancouver.

+Edler will miss at least three games, but the Canucks are glad it wasn’t worse.

+The 32-year-old Swede leads the Canucks in ice time and has 20 points in 38 games this season.

+“You don’t want to lose your top guys,” Green said before facing the defending Stanley Cup champion Capitals.
+“He’s a big part of our team.
+It’s what it is.
+Teams face injuries a lot.
+He’s one of our best players on our team.
+He’s a good player.”

 Rookie goaltender Thatcher Demko was injured in warmups Monday, forcing Jacob Markstrom to make back-to-back starts.
-Green said Demko was having an MRI on one of his knees.
+Green said Demko was returning to Vancouver to have an MRI on one of his knees.

 The Canucks recalled defenseman Guillaume Brisebois and junior goalie Mike DiPietro before facing the Capitals.
 Green figures DiPietro will be with the team through its game at Chicago on Thursday.